CHAPTER Saf-C 900 MOTOR CARRIER SAFETY RULES

 (a) The renewal process may be initiated by the driver-applicant 60 days prior to the expiration date of the waiver.

-(b) All persons seeking a renewed medical waiver shall submit DSMV 558, as effective April, 2012.
+(b) All persons seeking a renewed medical waiver shall submit DSMV 558, “Application for Waiver of Physical Deficiency”, (rev. 06/23).

-(c) Each driver-applicant who has a medical waiver because he or she is not physically qualified pursuant to Saf-C 909.07(c), shall not be required to obtain a current medical evaluation summary in order to renew a medical waiver.
+(c) Each driver-applicant who has a medical waiver because they are not physically qualified pursuant to Saf-C 909.07(c), shall be required to obtain a current medical evaluation summary in order to renew a medical waiver.

 Saf-C 909.13 Criteria for Granting or Denying a Renewal Medical Waiver.